mkocabas/GVHMR_BEDLAM2/README.md

 > BEDLAM2.0: Synthetic Humans and Cameras in Motion

+BEDLAM2.0 is a large-scale synthetic video dataset of animated bodies in simulated clothing, designed to train and test algorithms on the task of 3D human pose and shape estimation.
+With more than 8 million images, it is a significant expansion of the popular BEDLAM dataset that increases pose and body shape variation, and adds shoes and strand-based hair.
+Most importantly, it introduces a wide range of realistic cameras and camera motions.

 # GVHMR: World-Grounded Human Motion Recovery via Gravity-View Coordinates
 ### [Project Page](https://zju3dv.github.io/gvhmr) | [Paper](https://arxiv.org/abs/2409.06662)